 There are a number of causes of toothache in children.
 As adult teeth grow through, tooth fractures, gum pain and infections are more common.
 This often results in children requiring more regular dental visits than adults, particularly during their formative years.
-Dentists can advise on how dental complaints should be handled, but as a parent there are steps you can take to fight pain in the short-term.
+Dentists and sources like the West Cobb Dentistry website can advise on how dental complaints should be handled, but as a parent there are steps you can take to fight pain in the short-term.

 The first step should always be to invite your child to rinse their mouth.
 Warm, salty water rinsed around the mouth for one minute can clear any food or debris that might be causing discomfort.
 This tastes unpleasant, but – for kids that are old enough to carry this out on their own – it can be highly effective at ensuring their mouths are cleansed of any particles that might be causing the problem.

 If that doesn’t reduce the pain for your child, an ice-pack is usually a good next step.
 If your child has a toothache, an ice-pack held on the outside of the face can reduce the immediate pain and discomfort.
 By holding the ice to your child’s face in batches of 20 minutes, followed by 20 minutes of rest, you should be able to contain the preliminary pain until you are able to see a dentist.